-Methods are provided for developing a new soybean plant using the new 'G03-1187RR' variety.
-For example, the methods can include using 'G03-1187RR' plants or parts thereof as a source of breeding material in plant breeding techniques, such as recurrent selection, mass selection, bulk selection, backcrossing, pedigree breeding, genetic marker-assisted selection and genetic transformation.
-In some examples, a plant of the new soybean variety 'G03-1187RR' is used as the male or female parent.
+Methods are provided for developing a new soybean plant using the new 'G06-3182RR' variety.
+For example, the 60 methods can include using 'G06-3182RR' plants or parts thereof as a source of breeding material in plant breeding techniques, such as recurrent selection, mass selection, bulk selection, backcrossing, pedigree breeding, genetic markerassisted selection and genetic transformation.
+In some 65 examples, a plant of the new soybean variety 'G06-3182RR' is used as the male or female parent.
+4

-The disclosure provides a first generation $(F_1)$ hybrid soybean seed produced by crossing a plant of the new soybean variety 'G03-1187RR' to a second soybean plant.
-In some embodiments, the $F_1$ hybrid soybean plant is grown from the hybrid seed produced by crossing the new soybean variety 'G03-1187RR' to a second soybean plant.
-In specific 60 examples, provided is a seed of an $F_1$ hybrid plant produced with the new soybean variety 'G03-1187RR' as one parent, the second generation $(F_2)$ hybrid soybean plant grown from the seed of the $F_1$ hybrid plant, and the seeds of the $F_2$ hybrid plant.
+The disclosure provides a first generation (F_1) hybrid soybean seed produced by crossing a plant of the new soybean variety 'G06-3182RR' to a second soybean plant.
+In some embodiments, the F_1 hybrid soybean plant is grown from the hybrid seed produced by crossing the new soybean variety 'G06-3182RR' to a second soybean plant.
+In specific examples, provided is a seed of an F_1 hybrid plant produced with the new soybean variety 'G06-3182RR' as one parent, the second generation (F_2) hybrid soybean plant grown from the seed of the F_1 hybrid plant, and the seeds of the F_2 hybrid plant.

 Methods of producing hybrid soybean seeds are also provided.
-In one example the method includes crossing the new soybean variety 'G03-1187RR' to a second, distinct soybean plant which is nonisogenic to the new soybean variety 'G03-1187RR'.
-In some examples, the method includes cultivating soybean plants grown from seeds of the new soybean variety 'G03-1187RR' and cultivating soybean plants grown from seeds of a second, distinct soybean plant, until the plants bear flowers.
+In one example the method includes crossing the new soybean variety 'G06-3182RR' to a second, distinct soybean plant which is nonisogenic to the new soybean variety 'G06-3182RR'.
+In some examples, the method includes cultivating soybean plants grown from seeds of the new soybean variety 'G06-3182RR' and cultivating soybean plants grown from seeds of a second, distinct soybean plant, until the plants bear flowers.
 A flower on one of the two plants is cross pollinated with the pollen of the other plant, and the seeds resulting from such a cross are harvested.

 The disclosure also provides soybean plants and parts thereof produced by any of the methods disclosed herein.
-Thus, provided herein are plants of soybean variety 'G03-1187RR' that further include a single locus conversion, such as a desired trait, for example produced by backcrossing or genetic transformation.
-In some embodiments, the soybean plants produced by the disclosed methods includes at least two, at least three, at least four, at least five, or at least 10 of the traits of the new soybean variety 'G03-1187RR' as described herein.
-In some embodiments, the soybean plants produced by the disclosed methods includes resistance to at least two, at least three, at least four, at least five, or at least 10 of the traits of the new soybean variety 'G03-1187RR' (see Tables 2-10), such as resistance to at least southern, peanut and Javanese root-knot nematodes, race 3 of soybean cyst nematode, and stem canker, as described herein.
+Thus, provided herein are plants of soybean variety 'G06-3182RR' that further include a single locus conversion, such as one or more desired traits, for example produced by backcrossing or genetic transformation.
+In some embodiments, the soybean plants produced by the disclosed methods includes at least two, at least three, at least four, at least five, or at least 10 of the traits of the new soybean variety 'G06-3182RR' as described herein.
+In some embodiments, the soybean plants produced by the disclosed methods include at least two, at least three, at least four, at least five, or at least 10 of the traits of the new soybean variety 'G06-3182RR' (see Tables 2-10), such as 2, 3, 4, 5 or all 6 of early maturity, increased seed production, resistance to southern root-knot nematodes, resistance to Javanese rootknot nematodes, resistance to race 3 of soybean cyst nematode, and resistance to stem canker, as described herein.

 Methods of producing a commodity plant product are provided.
-In some examples the method includes obtaining or supplying a plant of the new soybean variety 'G03-1187RR', or a part thereof, and producing the commodity plant product therefrom.
+In some examples the method includes obtaining or supplying a plant of the new soybean variety 'G06-3182RR', or a part thereof, and producing the commodity plant product therefrom.
 In some examples the method includes growing and harvesting the plant, or a part thereof.
-Exemplary commodity plant products include but are not limited to a protein concentrate, a protein isolate, soybean hulls, meal, flour or oil
+Exemplary commodity plant products include but are not limited to a protein concentrate, a protein isolate, soybean hulls, meal, flour or oil.